icebert04/icebert04.github.io/_posts/2017-12-15-persons-with-disabilities.md

 So what's the big fuss about it???

 Well, my youngest son Lorenzo was born with Autism and we where not aware that he can have this certain benefits and priveleges.... and he is turning 13 next year.
-I too was born with a certain condition and also qualified to get a PWD card from the goevernment... and I'm 40ish old.
+I too was born with a certain condition and I'm also qualified to get a PWD card from the goevernment... and I'm 40ish old.

 If we knew this, we have received and used this priveleged and benefits a long time ago.
 Awareness is the key.
 If Paul did not line up in that Express Lane, I wouldn't have known.

 That is the purpose of Friendillion, ladies and gents.
 The more people that you know that more possibilities and awareness you will be receiving.

 This applies to all types of people (not only the PWDs).
 Know your rights and use it wisely.
 Use your SSS ID for your monthly retirement pension.
 Try to make the most out of your Pag-IBIG Fund (HDMF) even it is not related to housing acquisition.
 Do you know that there is also a privilege for the Solo Parents according to R.A.
 8972.
 Did you know that we have a Free entrance at the National Museum of the Philippines (Me and kids go there when we have time).
-Have you heard that our village, barangy and local parish chruch offer Free livelihood seminar and Dental check-up to our Yaya's, Drivers and Housekeepers.
+Have you heard that our village, barangay and local parish chruch offer Free livelihood seminars and Dental check-ups to our Yaya's, Drivers and Housekeepers.